Skip to main content

 What you need to know:

-• Landowners can apply annually, pool of landowner applications are reviewed and approved once a year (June)
+- Landowners can apply annually between Sept 1 and Dec 31, pool of landowner applications are reviewed and approved once a year (June)

 Under Wildlife Habitat Improvement Program, the Department partners with landowners to restore and preserve native habitat and landscapes for wildlife in Oklahoma.
 The Department shares part of the cost of habitat improvement work by providing partial reimbursement after the project is done.
 In exchange, the landowner agrees to maintain the habitat for a period of 10 years.

-Landowners may apply for the program at any time, but applications are grouped by the calendar year of receipt (e.g., an application submitted between 1-1-2020 and 12-31-2020 would be grouped together for funding in 2021).
+The application period is set for September 1st through December 31st annually, but applications are grouped by the calendar year of receipt (e.g., an application submitted in calendar year 2020 would be grouped together and funded in July 2021).
 After applications are submitted, the landowner will be contacted by their designated Private Lands Biologist who will discuss landowner objectives and likely schedule a visit to view the property, lay out a plan and identify the habitat practice that will be applied under the program.

 All applications for a calendar year will be reviewed by a team in June to ensure projects meet program objectives and that the project will appreciably improve local wildlife habitat.
 Landowners will be notified of the outcome after the review, and those with approved projects will be presented an agreement that they can accept and sign.
 When signing the agreement, landowners are entering a 1-year contract to complete the identified work with a subsequent 10-year agreement to maintain the completed work (e.g. if the WHIP project includes installing 1 mile of firebreaks, ODWC expects that 1 mile of firebreak to still be a functioning firebreak 10 years later).
 After the agreement is signed, the landowner is free to start work on their project.